weecology/retriever-website/source/scripting.md

 ## Full control over column names and data types

-By default the Retriever automatically detects both column names and data types, but you can also exercise complete over the structure of the resulting database by adding `column*: ` lines after a table.
+By default the Retriever automatically detects both column names and data types, but you can also exercise complete control over the structure of the resulting database by adding `*column: ` lines after a table.

     table: name, url
     *column: Name for 1st column, type, type details (e.g. max string length)